marianobarrios/tls-channel/README.md

 ### Size and Dependencies

-TLS Channel has no dependencies.
-The only necessary jar file size is below 50 KB.
+The library has only one dependency: [SLF4J](https://www.slf4j.org/).
+The main jar file size is below 50 KB.

+### Logging

+The library uses [SLF4J](https://www.slf4j.org/) for logging, which is the most widely used pluggable logging framework for the JVM.
+As a policy, _all_ logging event emitted are at `TRACE` level, which is below the default threshold in most logging implementations and thus completely silent by default.

-## Similiar efforts
+## Similar efforts

-- [NIO SSL](https://github.com/baswerc/niossl) is a simple library with a similar purpose, writen by Corey Baswell.
+- [NIO SSL](https://github.com/baswerc/niossl) is a simple library with a similar purpose, written by Corey Baswell.

 ## Credits